turing228/trigram_grep/README.md

 3. You can see the progress bars and timings at the bottom of the application.
 <img src="/examples/Indexing.png" width="500" title="Indexing">

-4. If you want, you can stop the indexing for a while and start a searching.
+4. If you want, you can stop the indexing for a while and start searching.
 Just click on the button "stop".
 <img src="/examples/Stop%20the%20indexing.png" width="500" title="Stop mode">

 5. After the indexing is over or you've clicked "stop" you can search strings.
 Use the special input field in the upper part of the application
 <img src="/examples/Search%20the%20string.png" width="800" title="Stop mode">

-6. If you've typed the search string, at the left side you see all files with it.
+6. If you've typed the search string, on the left side you see all files with it.
 Choose one and click on it!
-At the right side - the content of the choosen file.
+On the right side - the content of the chosen file.
 Amazing!
 <img src="/examples/See%20the%20file%20with%20the%20search%20string.png" width="800" title="See the file with the search string">

-7. You can see at the upper right side of the application number of matches with the search string, number of the current selected match and navigation on matches buttons.
+7. You can see at the upper right side of the application number of matches with the search string, the number of the currently selected match and navigation on matches buttons.
 Use the last to get the best experience!
 <img src="/examples/Go%20to%20the%20next%20match.png" width="800" title="Go to the next match">

 7. Also you can open the file or the path where it is just by special buttons at the bottom of the application!